TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/Result/Index.rst

 """"""""""

 .. note::

    There are other possible tasks such as: adding a second level to navigation, creating a graphical menu (without text), ensuring that the HTML output conforms to the W3C standard, etc.

-In this tutorial we built the website by adding markers and subparts to an HTML file and mapping them to a TypoScript template, which is a very common way to do templating in TYPO3.
+In this tutorial we built the website by adding marks and subparts to an HTML file and mapping them to a TypoScript template, which is a very common way to do templating in TYPO3 CMS.

 There are other possibilities (which might be covered in future tutorials):